dvydinh/domain-specific-multimodal-RAG-system/README.md

 ---

-## 5. Future Work (v2.0 Path)
+## 6. Future Work (v2.0 Path)

 To address potential latency and information fidelity loss derived from parsing discrete `text/image` modalities:
-*   **Native Multimodal Embeddings:** Migrate from the current Two-Tower baseline (`BGE-M3` + `CLIP`) toward a unified representation model (utilizing `ColPali` or `Gemini 1.5 Flash`).
+*   **Native Multimodal Embeddings:** Migrate from the current Two-Tower baseline (`BGE-M3` + `CLIP`) toward a unified representation model (utilizing `ColPali` or upcoming multimodal models).
 This eliminates bridging abstractions and natively projects distinct datatypes uniformly into the same semantic vector space, heavily decoupling pipeline overhead.

 ---

-## 6. Literature & References
+## 7. Literature & References

 The architectural decisions in this repository are grounded in the following research: